 Talamanca Reserve is both a huge private forest reserve with dozens of km of trails and the most upscale lodging in the area.
 It also boast a very good restaurant and one of the best fruit smoothies I’ve ever tasted.

-Cloudbridge Reserve like Talamanca reserve protects a large area of rain and cloud forest and also has numerous trails but no lodging.
-Beautiful waterfalls and couple of spots where you can swim.
+Cloudbridge Reserve like Talamanca reserve protects a large area of rain and cloud forest and also has numerous trails to beautiful waterfalls and couple of spots where you can swim.
+Basic cabins are available near the entrance.

 Soda El Descanso – Even if you don’t stay or eat there, stop in and say hi to Francisco Elizondo at his cabinas in San Gerardo de Rivas.
 Check out his photo and trophy gallery commemorating his finishes in the annual race up Chirripó.
 You will be humbled when you see the times for the round trip race.